oxford-pharmacoepi/BSSHStudyathon2021/README.md

 # BSSHStudyathon2021
-An international study of hand surgery and its outcomes
+An international study characterising patients undergoing surgery for wrist arthritis and its outcomes